interlay/interbtc-spec/interbtc-spec/docs/source/spec/issue.rst

 Vault Registry
 --------------

-The data access and state changes to the vault registry are documented in :numref:`fig-vault-registry-issue` below.
+The data access and state changes to the Vault registry are documented in :numref:`fig-vault-registry-issue` below.

 .. _fig-vault-registry-issue:
 .. figure:: ../figures/VaultRegistry-Issue.png
-    :alt: vault-registry-issue
+    :alt: Vault-Registry Issue

-    The issue protocol interacts with three functions in the vault registry that handle updating the different token balances.
+    The issue protocol interacts with three functions in the :ref:`vault-registry` that handle updating the different token balances.

 Fee Model
 ---------

 Following additions are added if the fee model is integrated.

-- Issue fees are paid by users in interbtc when executing the request.
+- Issue fees are paid by users in interBTC when executing the request.
 The fees are transferred to the Parachain Fee Pool.
 - If an issue request is executed, the user’s griefing collateral is returned.
-- If an issue request is canceled, the vault assigned to this issue request receives the griefing collateral.
+- If an issue request is canceled, the Vault assigned to this issue request receives the griefing collateral.

 Data Model
 ~~~~~~~~~~